egovernment/egovernment.github.io/_documentation/installation/development.markdown

 Ensuring that you have [Git](https://git-scm.com/) or [Github Desktop](https://desktop.github.com/) software installed, clone eRegistrations system you wish to work on into folder of your choice.

+For example, the git repository is located at [eRegistrations Demo](https://github.com/egovernment/eregistrations-demo) url.
+In order to clone/download it, you must first make sure you have access to it.

+Click the green button on top right "Clone/Download" and choose the replication method that suits you best.

+For cloning, copy the url given by the button then type "git clone url" in your terminal in the path you wish to replicate the system.

 ## 3. Ensure PDF generation software

 Open shell terminal/command prompt